 Your form submitters will receive this email alert after submitting a form with a signature field and with email verification enabled, which will ask the submitter to verify their email address by clicking on a provided link.

-This alert is controlled by Signature field on your form.
+This alert is controlled by the Signature field on your form.
 To trigger this alert, you'll want to click the chevron next to the Signature field within the form builder.
 From here, click the "Include Email Verification" checkbox.
 If you no longer want to send this alert, simply unclick the checkbox.

 E-Signature Email Verification Confirmation